Adelaide, gateway to the Great Outback

 Opening up the Centre

-When more surveys and roads had be built, it also started in Adelaide.
+When more surveys and roads (more like tracks) had been built, it led to Adelaide.
 Read about the celebrated surveyor and road builder Len Beadell who carved out 6,000 kms in the Outback in the 1950s and 60s.
 He was born in New South Wales but did all his work from Adelaide.
 His roads penetrated the western and harshest part of the Outback including the 2 largest deserts.

 When it came to identify climate patterns and vegetation for agricultural opportunities Adelaide was again in the frame.
 Surveyors and explorers staged their entry thru Adelaide in the main.
 The Goydor line was one such result above which only grazing was found suitable.